tuenti/haproxy-docker-wrapper/README.md

 environment, the defaults play well with the official haproxy docker image and the included Dockerfile uses this image as base.

-Configuration directory is exposed as a volume, sidecar container should use this volume.
+Configuration directory is exposed as a volume.
+Sidecar container in charge of generating the configuration should use this volume.
 Both containers should also be in the same network namespace, so it can reach the control entry point without needing to expose it beyond a local interface.

 To trigger a configuration reload, send an HTTP GET request to /reload in the control entry point (http://127.0.0.1:15000/reload by default).